falseywinchnet/FFTR/README.md

 What I discovered, I think, merits publishing, and perhaps an entry on arxiv

-The FFT Residual method consists of the following steps:
+The Short Time Fourier Residual method consists of the following steps:

 Take the segment of samples you wish to process with the Fourier Transform(ie, the FFT) take larger run of samples from a very large interval after the segment.